-3. Written Report on Findings and Remedial/Corrective Action: No more than 20 business days after receiving the complaint, the coordinator shall conclude the investigation and prepare a written report of the findings.
+- 3. Written Report on Findings and Remedial/Corrective Action: No more than 20 business days after receiving the complaint, the coordinator shall conclude the investigation and prepare a written report of his/her findings.
 This timeline may be extended for good cause.
 If an extension is needed, the coordinator shall notify the parties and explain the reasons for the extension.
 The report shall include the decision and the reasons for the decision and shall summarize the steps taken during the investigation.
-If a determination has been made that discrimination or harassment occurred, the report shall also include any corrective action(s) that have been or will be taken to address the behavior, provide appropriate options for remedial actions and resolutions for the complainant, and ensure that retaliation or further discrimination or harassment is prevented.
-The report shall be presented to the Superintendent or designee.

-A summary of the findings shall be presented to the complainant and the person accused.

-4. Appeal to the Governing Board: The complainant or the person accused may appeal any findings to the Board within 10 business days of receiving the written report of the coordinator's findings.
+If a determination has been made that discrimination or harassment occurred, the report also shall include any corrective action(s) that have been or will be taken to address the behavior, provide appropriate options for remedial actions and resolutions for the complainant, and ensure that retaliation or further discrimination or harassment is prevented.
+The report shall be presented to the complainant, the person accused, and the Superintendent or designee. - 4.
+Appeal to the Governing Board: The complainant or the person accused may appeal any findings to the Board within 10 business days of receiving the written report of the coordinator's findings.
 The Superintendent or designee shall provide the Board with all information presented during the investigation.
 Upon receiving an appeal, the Board shall schedule a hearing as soon as practicable.
 Any complaint against a district employee shall be addressed in closed session in accordance with law.
 The Board shall render its decision within 10 business days.